synw/geojson/README.md

 ## Api

+`geoSerieFromGeoJson`: create geoseries from geojson string data.
+Parameters:

+- `data`: a string with the geojson data
+- `nameProperty`: the property used for the geoserie name, default "name"
+- `type`: the geoserie type, infered from the file if not provided
+- `verbose`: print data if true

-`geoSerieFromFile`: create geoseries from a geojson file.
+`geoSerieFromGeoJsonFile`: create geoseries from a geojson file.
 Parameters:

 - `file`: the file to load, required
 - `nameProperty`: the property used for the geoserie name, default "name"